soiefmail/care-portal/README.md

 ## User Manual
 - Start your application.
 - Sign Up / New Registration of user(Healthcare agent or admin):
-By default signup page is available for new registration.
+By default signup page is available for new registration but any link to that page is not introduced for security reason.
+Visit "localhost:3000/signup" in your browser to create a new user id.
 If you want to deactivate the registration process, comment 'signup' route in "../care-portal/routes/index.js".
 It's recommended to create an 'admin' user as it has special rights privileges in the settings.

     Sample shot for Sign Up Page:
 ![alt text](https://github.com/soiefmail/care-portal/blob/master/screenshots/signup.png "Sign Up")